 Our Alpine Heritage

-Bally's long-standing tie to the mountains begins with its Alpine origins and pioneering legacy.
-From sponsoring the Swiss Winter Olympics team and early 20th century Swiss expeditions, to creating the iconic Reindeer boots worn by Tenzing Norgay during the first-ever ascent of Mount Everest in 1953 with Sir Edmund Hillary, Bally has always had a deep reverence for the environment and outdoors.
+Bally's long-standing tie to the mountains begins with its Alpine origins and pioneering legacy since 1851.
+From sponsoring the 1956 Swiss Winter Olympics team and early 20th century expeditions with notable mountaineers including Raymond Lambert and Lionel Terray, to creating the Reindeer boots worn by Tenzing Norgay during the first-ever ascent of Mount Everest in 1953 with Sir Edmund Hillary, Bally has always had a deep reverence for the environment and outdoors.

-In 2019, Bally returned to Everest, introducing its Bally Peak Outlook initiative, which included a crucial cleanup from base camp to the peak, as part of a broader Sustainability program.
-(Discover more on Bally's approach to corporate social responsibility.)
-Led by environmental activist and mountaineer Dawa Steven Sherpa and his team of expert climbers, two tons of waste were successfully removed from "The Roof of the World," with over half collected from the "Death Zone," restoring the pristine landscape of the sacred mountain.
+In 2019, Bally returned to Everest and introduced Bally Peak Outlook, an inaugural cleanup expedition that reflected the company's broader commitment to corporate social responsibility.
+Led by environmental activist and mountaineer Dawa Steven Sherpa and his team of expert climbers, two tons of waste were successfully removed from base camp to the peak, and responsibly processed by the Sagarmatha Pollution Control Committee, with over half collected from the "Death Zone."

-Bally also sponsors the International Climbing and Mountaineering Federation, also known as the UIAA and its annual Mountain Protection Award which leads global projects that improve the lives and conditions of mountain people and their communities.
+Since 2019, Bally sponsors the International Climbing and Mountaineering Federation, also known as the UIAA, and its annual Mountain Protection Award, which leads global projects that improve the lives and conditions of mountain people and their communities.